qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 point arithmetic calculations of a back-end specified width, or logical operations on integers of a back-end specified width.

-A back-end implementing classical and arithmetic logic on 64 bit integer and 1 bit boolean types may have the following instructions they can use.
+A back-end implementing classical and arithmetic logic on 64-bit integer and 1-bit boolean types may have the following instructions they can use.
 Note that a backend providing support for operations on a type should be able to cover all of the instructions in the list below for each type that they opt into: